reyestech/Splunk-Ransomware/README.md

 8. **Repeatability wins:** Turn ad-hoc hunts into alerts/dashboards & RBA.
    - [ ] `Codifying detections shrinks MTTR and improves consistency.`
 9. **Evidence discipline:** IoCs + screenshots + exact times enable audits & clean handoffs.
    - [ ] `Makes IR documentation and lessons-learned actionable.`

 ---

 ## **Conclusion**
 This lab turns a messy outbreak into a timeline of compromise → containment → hardening.
-By correlating DNS, Suricata, Sysmon, and Registry artifacts, we identified patient-zero, traced payload delivery, measured impact on the file server, and produced repeatable detections.
+By correlating DNS, Suricata, Sysmon, and Registry artifacts, we identified the patient zero, traced payload delivery, measured the impact on the file server, and produced repeatable detections.

 The same rhythm applies in production: observe → correlate → validate → harden.
 Practicing it here builds the muscle memory to respond faster when the stakes are real.